 - Successful completion of a class designated as meeting the professional responsibility requirement

 *Students will receive two experiential learning credits in the spring of their first year as part of their Lawyering course.
-Heading into their second year, students are strongly encouraged to choose a pathway of courses that will allow them to complete at least four experiential learning credits by the end of their second year, for a total of 8 experiential learning credits by graduation.
+Heading into their second year, students are strongly encouraged to choose a pathway of courses that will allow them to complete at least six more experiential learning credits by the end of their second year, for a total of 8 experiential learning credits by graduation.